modpotato/Amnesia/README.md

 # "clear" - Clients won't get any recipes
 # "vanilla" - Don't touch client recipes and let Minecraft handle it
 client-sync-mode: "resync"

-# The seed used for recipe shuffling
-# seed: 123456789

-# Whether the seed was set by the user (true) or generated randomly (false)
-# user-set-seed: false

-# Whether recipes are currently shuffled
-# is-shuffled: false

-# When recipes were last shuffled (milliseconds since epoch)
-# last-shuffle-time: 0

 # List of recipe keys to exclude from shuffling
 excluded-recipes: